 The most unique show you have ever seen

 Water Puppet Show is truly a unique form of art.
 It’s not plainly a music show or a play.
 It somehow a mixture between two of them and with storylines of Vietnamese folktales.

-If you’re curious enough, come and figure out how they perform it!
+If you’re curious enough, note down on your list of Hanoi things to do to come and figure out how they perform it!

 If you thought Europeans were the world’s coffee connoisseurs, try to taste the authentic Hanoi coffee will make you reconsider.
 Just like Banh Mi, coffee was introduced here by the French colonists in the late 19th century.
 However, the Vietnamese quickly started to modify and make their own recipes and create a unique taste.

-In my experience, to taste the real delicious and authentic Hanoi coffee you should check out the street pavement coffee shop instead of drinking the coffee at your hotel or a big restaurant.
+In my experience, to taste the really delicious and authentic Hanoi coffee you should check out the street pavement coffee shop instead of drinking the coffee at your hotel or a big restaurant.

 An absolute must-try is the local egg coffee (ca phe trung) - the very very very delicious and famous coffee of Hanoi.
 For the best and original egg coffee, come to Giang Cafe, 39 Nguyen Huu Huan Street.
-It won’t disappoint you, just trust me with that!
+This things to do won’t disappoint you, just trust me with that!